diliphebballi/Data_Science_Capstone/README.md

 About the same percentage of customers (49.2%) of males and females complete a BOGO (Buy One Get One) offer.
 Customers who are less than 500 days are more likely to complete a BOGO offer which might suggest customers sign up just to redeem BOGO offers.
 Mobile is the preferred channel through which customers who completed an offer received the offer.
+The full analysis can be found here: https://diliphebballi.medium.com/analysis-of-starbucks-mobile-app-data-a131b851138e

 ## Acknowledgement